MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/manage-billing-backlog.md

 ---
 title: Manage billing backlog
-description: This topic provides information about how to view and work with the billing backlog in Project Operations.
+description: This article provides information about how to view and work with the billing backlog in Project Operations.
 author: rumant
 ms.date: 04/05/2021
 ms.topic: article